SUNY Polytechnic Institute ID Card

 The Resident Dining Plans include Meal Plan Debit Points as well as 2 guest passes per semester.
 You may purchase items for your guest using your guest passes, Meal Plan Debit Points or Wildcat Dollars.
 Cash is accepted at all dining facilities on campus.

 Commuters may select from four commuter meal plan options.
-Go directly to the Auxiliary Services Card Office to select a commuter meal plan.
+Go directly to the Auxiliary Services Card Office on the 1st floor of Kunsela in the Wildcat Den to select a commuter meal plan.
 A charge for the meal plan will be placed on your Student Account.
 Commuters may also choose from the Resident Dining Plans.